BND Hamburger Icon

 1. Be specific.

-The goal of providing constructive feedback is to change a behavior.
-The other person won’t understand why there is a problem unless you articulate the behavior in detail.
+The goal of providing constructive feedback is to change behavior.
+Without articulating the behavior in detail, the other person won’t understand why there is a problem.

-“Keep it focused and actionable, so that there’s a clear path forward,” Blake said.
+“Keep [constructive feedback] focused and actionable so that there’s a clear path forward,” Blake advised.

 2. Deliver feedback proactively.